March 8 in aviation: world records, plane crashes and space explorations.

 A new automatic baggage sorting and transport system under Terminal 2E Hall L has been installed to speed up baggage delivery time for airlines operating in the Paris-Charles de Gaulle hub.
 CDG Express, the direct express rail link from Paris to Charles de Gaulle Airport, is scheduled to be completed by 2023.

 Launch of Space Shuttle Discovery STS-102.

 On March 8, 2001, the Space Shuttle Discovery STS-102 was launched at 06:42 EST. The main missions were the assembly flight of the ISS 5A Destiny lab.

 On March 8, 2014, the Boeing 777-200ER (9M-MRO) belonging to Malaysia Airlines disappeared from radars two hours after taking off from Kuala Lumpur to Beijing.
 There were 239 people on board the plane (227 passengers and 12 crew members).

 Initially, the authorities had announced that The flight is NOT he had disappeared about an hour after taking off from Kuala Lumpur to Beijing.
 But according to military sources, after losing contact with civilian radars, the Malaysian army had detected the passenger plane hundreds of kilometers from the declared route.

 "The plane changed direction to the Kota Bharu area and flew at low altitude.
-He had reached the area of the Straits of Malacca ".
+He had reached the Malacca Strait area ".